Many manufacturing companies have had thriving businesses for decades, without the help of a standalone CRM system.

 For certain types of manufacturers, the sales department can provide important inputs into forecasting for manufacturing plants.

-If spreadsheets and ad hoc communications between sales and production is too time-consuming or is not working, CRM can reduce the time and effort required to provide meaningful forecast inputs.
+If spreadsheets and ad hoc communications between sales and production are too time-consuming or are not working, CRM can reduce the time and effort required to provide meaningful forecast inputs.

 Many of today’s ERP systems have a traditional client/server architecture.
 For salespeople who work from a home office, a manufacturer’s IT department often sets up remote desktop services access to the ERP system for those salespeople.